dogitamas/Angular4Sample/README.md

 - sample for routing in Angular
 - sample for displaying elements of an array
 - sample of calling an API

+Good luck for the first steps.
+If you need any help feel free to contact me on dogiweb@gmail.com.

+Bye